Day 3: Å – Reine – Kjerkfjorden – Vindstad – Bunes

 We walked down to the vast and lonely beach until we reached the ocean.
 After a picnic in the dunes and some walking around we slowly went back.
 Some people even camped there, but we wanted to reach the only boat that day returning to Reine.
 Back in Vindstad, there was a lovely surprise – some Norwegians had opened an improvised cafe for the tourists that came returning from their walks and were waiting for the boat.
 They were selling waffles and hot coffee, which was just what we needed.
 It was like a very temporary cafe, open only shortly before the boat leaves to Reine in the afternoon.

 Back in Reine we took a short look at the village before our bus left back to Å. Then we finally had some time to take a closer look at Å. It is a very idyllic little village with the red Rorbu, the mountains and the sea.
 Another reason we chose it as the location was its good bus connections, it lies at the southernmost end of the Lofoten and the buses start from there in the morning and then head northwards and come back in the afternoon and evening – perfect for trips to other destinations in the area like Reine and Ramberg. Å also has a “Fishing Village Museum” and a Stockfish Museum.
-(Stockfish is actually a codfish)
+(Stockfish or codfish)

 We went grocery shopping at a very little supermarket for our dinner before we went back to our own Rorbu.
 Then we went to take a look at the “Moskenstraumen” at the very end of the village, after passing the big parking lot, where the bus station is located, and the camping ground.
 It was yet another quite scenic area and some people where camping there too – although it was bit muddy there and it had big mosquitoes.
 I even returned there later with my tripod for some shots after having dinner at our lovely Rorbu.